 Our Cybersecurity Risk Mitigation Practices are managed on a day-to-day basis by members of our Information Security Steering Committee, or the Committee, and are overseen by our Board of Directors.
-The Committee is composed of senior management, including our Chief Information Officer and Chief Financial Officer, and senior vice presidents from various areas of the organization including IT, compliance, legal, operations and human resources, including the Vice President of Information Security and Compliance has over 40 years of IT experience and is a certified information systems security professional.
+The Committee is composed of senior management, including our Chief Information Officer and Chief Financial Officer, and senior vice presidents from various areas of the organization including IT, compliance, legal, operations and human resources, including the Vice President of Information Security and Compliance.
+The Vice President of Information Security and Compliance has over 40 years of IT experience and is a certified information systems security professional.